NetLogo/LevelSpace/README.md

 ```

 ### 'max-', 'min', etc. in LevelSpace
 Let's say that we want to find the model that has the highest number of sheep.
 Again we need to use NetLogo's built in list primitives.
+Notice that we randomize the list of models first, since `position` will always return the _first_ match, and we don't want to bias the model that we report in case two or more models have the same number of sheep.

 ```
-to-report max-one-of-model [reporter]
+to-report max-one-of-models [reporter]
-  let the-values reporter ls:of ls:models
-  let the-max-position position (max the-values) the-values report item the-max-position ls:models end
+  let randomized-model-list shuffle ls:models let the-value reporter ls:of randomized-model-list let the-max-position position (max the-value) the-value report item the-max-position randomized-model-list end
 ```